AmadeusW/amadeusw.github.io/_posts/2016-02-20-xaml-styling-and-theming-cheat-sheet.md

 2. Change the element's theme
  * As there are only Light and Dark themes, you don't have much flexibility.

+We will change the theme of the `Frame` that contains the entirety of the user interface.
 For the complete solution, read [this SO answer](http://stackoverflow.com/a/35548390/879243).
 In brief:

-* Create and use `ThemeAwareFrame` that inherits from `Frame`
+* Create and use `ThemeAwareFrame` that inherits from `Frame` (code is in [the SO answer](http://stackoverflow.com/a/35548390/879243))

 ```csharp
 // App.OnLaunched